We approach each and every student with empathy and compassion

 When Tom is not at Open Door, he pursues snowboarding, patronizes Chipotle, visits family and friends, and travels the US and abroad.

-Travis Minor founded Open Door Education in 2011 with the goal of building a smart, compassionate business that helps students to navigate academic challenges on the path to higher education.
+Travis Minor founded Open Door Education in 2011 with the goal of providing exceptional educational support and helping students to feel successful.

 William obtained a B.A. in Biology from Case Western Reserve University (CWRU).
 He conducted bioinformatics research at the Barnholtz-Sloan Lab throughout his undergraduate career and greatly contributed towards two publications about gliomablastoma (brain tumor) informatics research.
 During his time at CWRU, William found it rewarding to help other students achieve their academic goals and to see them advance in their various career paths.
 This enthusiasm for helping others has transferred into helping students succeed at Open Door Education.
 Additionally, William graduated from Acton-Boxborough Regional High School (ABRHS), so he has been through the ABRHS life and can understand the current students’ perspectives.